hazelcast/hazelcast/docs/design/jet/024-non-corruptible-snapshots.md

 and operations wait for backup ack before completing.

-When the cluster is unstable, snapshot will take almost the same time but may fail instead silently being successful with risk of corruption.
+When the cluster is unstable, snapshot will take almost the same time but may fail, instead of silently being successful with risk of corruption.

 Snapshot restore has to ensure that `JobExecutionRecord` is safe.
 This is piggybacked on `JobExecutionRecord` update already made when job starts/restarts.